UrosZdravkovic/UrosZdravkovic/README.md

 Whether it's a React frontend, a Supabase backend, or an n8n workflow that syncs data and sends Slack updates automatically-I love turning "we do this manually every week" into a one-click solution.

 ---

+## 🏆 Key Strengths & Focus

+- **Frontend Development**: Building responsive web apps with React, TypeScript, and modern UI libraries like Tailwind CSS and Radix UI.

+- **Workflow Automation**: Designing n8n workflows that connect APIs, sync databases, and eliminate manual processes—turning hours of work into one-click solutions.

+- **AI Integration**: Creating AI-powered tools using OpenAI and LangChain nodes in n8n—from Telegram bots that analyze meal photos to agents that route tasks automatically.

+- **Backend & Databases**: Working with Supabase and Firebase for authentication, real-time data, and API integrations.

 ## 🛠️ Tech Stack